Umbel convexity and the geometry of trees: Concluding remarks and open problems

-If Problem \ref{pb:forkcotypeH} has a positive answer, then the notion of fork cotype would be a metric invariant that could detect the right order of magnitude for the distortion required to embed binary trees into the infinite Heisenberg group, something that Markov convexity is unable to achieve.
+If Problem \ref{pb:forkcotypeH} has a positive answer, then the notion of infrasup-fork convexity would be a metric invariant that could detect the right order of magnitude for the distortion required to embed binary trees into the infinite Heisenberg group, something that Markov convexity is unable to achieve.

-In the proof of Theorem \ref{thm:Heisenberg}, we showed that $(\bH(\omega_\banX),\sd_{cc})$ admits an equivalent quasi-metric satisfying the $q$-tripod inequality \eqref{eq:qtripod} whenever $\banX$ is uniformly $q$-convex.
-The asymptotic analog of remains open.
+In the proof of Theorem \ref{thm:Heisenberg}, we showed that $(\bH(\omega_\banX),\sd_{cc})$ admits an equivalent quasi-metric satisfying the $2p$-fork inequality \eqref{eq:qfork} whenever $\banX$ is $p$-uniformly convex.
+The following asymptotic problem remains open.

 \begin{prob} Does $(\bH(\omega_\banX),\sd_{cc})$ admit an equivalent quasi-metric satisfying the $p$-umbel inequality whenever $\banX$ has property $(\beta_p)$?
 More generally, is $(\bH(\omega_\banX),\sd_{cc})$ umbel $p$-convex whenever $\banX$ has property $(\beta_p)$? \end{prob}